Easy and easy, this spicy Red Hot Miso Noodle Bowl is filled with assorted vegetables and perfect for a light & healthy vegan lunch or dinner!

 - 1 teaspoon grated ginger, optional

-In each serving dish, place one nest of noodles, half of the vegetables & tofu and fill with spicy miso broth.
-Top with cilantro sprigs, scallions and toasted sesame seeds.
+Assemble miso noodle bowls: In each serving dish, place one serving of noodles along with veggies and spicy miso broth.
+Top with scallions, toasted sesame seeds and cilantro.
 Add more chili paste or sriracha to taste.

 Use a vegan dashi or light vegetable broth in place of water for more flavor.
 Or use part water and part dashi/vegetable broth.